-Breakfast and lunch can be more basic—make some muffins, or pack granola, even bring a batch of cookies, then break out simple sandwich stuff at midday.
+Breakfast and lunch can be more basic—if you’d rather not make bacon and coffee in camp, just bring some muffins, granola, or a batch of cookies, then break out simple sandwich stuff at midday.
 But in the evening, you’ll want something more substantial—yet you’re also ready to chill by the fire (and maybe by the lake, or the ocean, or under the trees).
 We’ve got you covered with these perfectly portable meals you can bring along with you.
 You’ll feel like you’re glamping, even if you don’t have pillow-top mattresses and portable air conditioners.

 From hearty make-ahead salads that are good eaten chilled or at room temperature, to pre-assembled skewers you just have to throw on the flames, all of these meals are totally do-able outdoors or in.

 Just be sure, when bringing these in a cooler, you wrap them really well—like twice over in foil and then individually sealed in zip-top bags just in case—because if your melted ice water seeps in it’ll ruin all your plans, and your appetite!

 Yes, we did say sandwiches were for lunch, but certain specimens are hefty and impressive enough for dinner (see our pressed picnic sandwiches guide for more).
 A New Orleans favorite, muffalettas are stacked with meat and cheese and olive salad, and taste best after sitting for at least a full day.
 But take these out of the cooler a little while before you want to eat so they’re not too chilled; the flavors and textures will be better for it.
 And if you want the cheese a little melty and the bread a little crunchy, wrap the sandwiches in foil and toss them on the grill for a few minutes.
 Get the recipe.